Emaar to build five-star Dubai hotel in first post-crisis venture

-DUBAI, Sept 16 (Reuters) - Emaar Properties, developer of the world’s tallest tower in Dubai, plans to build a new hotel in the city’s high-end Downtown area, its first major hotel project since the emirate’s property crisis erupted in 2009.
+DUBAI (Reuters) - Emaar Properties EMAR.DU, developer of the world’s tallest tower in Dubai, plans to build a new hotel in the city’s high-end Downtown area, its first major hotel project since the emirate’s property crisis erupted in 2009.

 Emaar, which had skirted clear of its home market in the aftermath of the debt crisis, said the construction of the five-star hotel will be financed mainly through pre-sales of serviced apartments.